-To the Maste rs of the Bench of the Honourable Society of I, (full names 1) of (ho me add ress) Email Tel: se of obtaining admission as a member of the Inn do hereby declare and s follows:- 1.
-My pro esent occupation is 2. (a) I have never been convicted of any criminal offence 2 nor are there any proceedings pending 3 against me anywhere in respect of any criminal offence. (b) I have never been convicted of a disciplinary offence by a professional or regulatory body nor are there any disciplinary proceedings pending against me anywhere in respect of any such offence. (c) I have never had any bankruptcy order 4 or directors disqualification order 5 made against me nor entered into an individual voluntary arrangement with creditors.
+for the purpose of obtaining admission as a member of the Inn do hereby declare and undertake as follows:-

-- (d) I have not previously been refused admission to or expelled from an Inn. - I do not suffer from serious incapacity due to mental disorder (within the (e) meaning of the Mental Health Act 1983) nor addiction to alcohol or drugs, nor from any other condition which might impair my fitness to
+- 1. My present occupation is - (a) I have never been convicted of any criminal offence2 nor are there any proceedings pending3 against me anywhere in respect of any criminal offence. - (b) I have never been convicted of a disciplinary offence by a professional or regulatory body nor are there any disciplinary proceedings pending against me anywhere in respect of any such offence. - (c) I have never had any bankruptcy order4 or directors disqualification order5 made against me nor entered into an individual voluntary arrangement with creditors. - (d) I have not previously been refused admission to or expelled from an Inn. - (e) I do not suffer from serious incapacity due to mental disorder (within the meaning of the Mental Health Act 1983) nor addiction to alcohol or drugs, nor from any other condition which might impair my fitness to